Visconti Castle (Crenna): History

 The castle was inherited by Lodrisio, son of Pietro, who greatly expanded it.
 In the meantime, his cousin Matteo became Lord of Milan.
-After the death of Matteo in 1322, a conflict between his sons and Lodrisio arose.
-Lodrisio was dislodged from Crenna and the castle destroyed.
-After having put together the Compagnia di San Giorgio, a militia of mercenaries, in 1339 he was finally defeated in the Battle of Parabiago by an army led by Azzone, grandson of Matteo.
-Lodrisio later reconciled with their cousins and the castle was subsequently restored.
+After the death of Matteo in 1322, a conflict arose between his sons and Lodrisio.
+Lodrisio was dislodged from Crenna, and the castle was destroyed.
+After putting together the Compagnia di San Giorgio, a militia of mercenaries, in 1339, he was finally defeated in the Battle of Parabiago by an army led by Azzone, grandson of Matteo.
+Lodrisio later reconciled with their cousins, and the castle was subsequently restored.

 The castle was later transferred to the Visconti di Crenna, the Visconti cadet branch originated by Lodrisio and named after Crenna.
 Over several generations, divisions among brothers led to the fragmentation of the area surrounding the castle.
-In the 16th and 17th centuries, the building underwent changes and adaptations after further family divisions.
-New buildings, in the form of revival castle, were later added.
+The building underwent changes and adaptations in the 16th and 17th centuries after further family divisions.
+New buildings, in the form of revival castles, were later added.

 The Visconti di Crenna became extinct in 1722, and the buildings were transferred consequently to other families.

 Today

-Transformed during the late 19th and the first decades of the 20th century, the area of the ancient castle is today partly surrounded by recent buildings.
-A tower and other constructions in the form of revival caste are visible from the center of Crenna.
-The eastern façade of the castle, looking toward Gallarate, can be seen from a distance at the top of the Crenna hill.
+After the transformation of the late 19th and the first decades of the 20th century, the ancient castle's area is today surrounded by recent buildings.
+A tower and other revival caste constructions are visible from the center of Crenna.
+The eastern façade of the castle, looking toward Gallarate, can be seen from afar at the top of the Crenna hill.